 It is important to get exercise in the format that best suits you.

-The Center for Disease Control (CDC) recommends 150 minutes of aerobic exercise weekly.
+The American Diabetes Association recommends 150 minutes of aerobic exercise weekly.
 Broken down, that’s just half an hour a day, five days a week!

 Aerobic exercise are activities that increase your heart rate, for example rowing, swimming, brisk walking, and biking.
 Strength training is more of resistance exercise such as working with bands or weights.
 This can also include yoga, Pilates, and barre exercises as well.
 Strength training is recommended twice weekly for people with diabetes.